salesforce-heroku-workshops/enterprise-java-developer/index.md

 3. Restart the server again (terminate and run like before)
 4. Test the new web page by loading [http://localhost:8080/people.html](http://localhost:8080/people.html) in your browser

-Now deploy your changes on Heroku (like before) by committing the changes to your local Git repository and then pushing the changes to Heroku.
+Now deploy your changes on Heroku (like before) by committing the changes to your local Git repository (making sure you add `people.html` to the repo) and then pushing the changes to Heroku.
 Then verify that the new `people.html` page works on Heroku.

 Chapter 3: Integrating with Force.com